Mehbooba revamps PDP structure, names new office bearers, PAC members | Politics

 ''PDP president Mehbooba Mufti revamped the organisational structure of the party after being unanimously re-elected as the party chief last month,'' he said.

-Mehbooba also constituted a 14-member political affairs committee (PAC) of the party.
+Mehbooba also constituted a 15-member political affairs committee (PAC) of the party.

-The former Jammu and Kashmir chief minister herself heads the new PAC, which also has Veeri, Hanjura, Muhammad Sarjat Madni, Mehboob Beg, Naeem Akhtar, Surinder Choudhary, Yashpal Sharma, Master Tassaduq Hussain, Sofi Abdul Gaffar, Nizam ud Din Bhat, Firdous Ahmad Tak, Muhammad Khursheed Alam and Advocate Muhammad Yusuf Bhat as members.
+The former chief minister herself heads the new PAC which also has Veeri, Hanjura, Muhammad Sarjat Madni, Dr Mehboob Beg, Naeem Akhtar, Asiya Naqash, Surinder Choudhary, Yashpal Sharma, Master Tassaduq Hussain, Sofi Abdul Gaffar, Nizam ud Din Bhat, Firdous Ahmad Tak, Muhammad Khursheed Alam and Advocate Muhammad Yusuf Bhat as members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)